 What is an SSL Certificate?
-You might have heard that term, or maybe someone said your website needs an SSL certificate but you aren’t sure what one is.
+You might have heard that term, or maybe someone said your website needs a certificate but you aren’t sure of the SSL meaning or what is an SSL certificate used for.
 That’s OK.
-By the end of this article, you’ll have a basic understanding of SSL certificates, and you’ll know whether you need one.
+By the end of this article, you’ll have a basic understanding of SSL certificates, website security, and you’ll know whether you need one.

 A certificate will contain the following information:

 - The certificate’s serial number and expiration date